 How to measure it:

-- Determine what time frame you consider as “active.”
+- Determine what time frame you consider “active.”
 For instance, some businesses might consider a chat to remain “active” if there’s been a message in the last 5 minutes, while others might use a different duration.

 - You can also make use of the chat statuses provided by the live chat platform.
 Chats typically have statuses like “waiting,” “ongoing,” or “ended.”
 By filtering out just the “ongoing” chats, you can determine the number of active chats.